A. Registration Procedure

 I. Class Lectures and Presentations

 Classroom lectures or presentations at the College are the intellectual property of the individual professor, Middlebury College, and/or both.
-The copying, publication, or distribution of any transcripts, audio tapes, or video tapes of such lectures or presentations without prior written approval of the individual professor is prohibited.
+The copying, publication, or distribution of any transcripts, audio, or video of such lectures or presentations without prior written approval of the individual professor is prohibited.

 J. Religious Holidays